L i v i n g in W a v e s

 Tap Doug Klein's photo to play video:

-2018 in Redwood City and Hollywood - Dark Side of the Moon performed by a trio
+Dark Side of the Moon performed by a trio

 One of the crazier things to come out of 2017's total solar eclipse was the trio of Bert Keely, Larry Marcus and Roger Bourland imagining they could perform Pink Floyd's Dark Side of the Moon from start to finish as a trio - with nothing pre-recorded other than the alarm clock and the cash register.
 Here's a sample of how it was done live at Angelica's Bistro in Redwood City CA.

 Photo by Lex Passaris from the Hollywood show

 Manhole Music was formed on the Stanford campus to release the first pressing of Bert's vinyl Take Me Home, now considered a psychedelic folk classic.
 The label has grown to include new originals and intimate covers by several artists, in genres from folk to rock to latin and straight ahead jazz.
 Here are some of Bert's more intimate recordings:

 Jimi Hendrix' Angel